VanessaTsang888/using-react-hooks/notes.md

 I ran the app but not working as expected as:

 -> ImageToggleOnMouseOver -> onMouseOver -> the lowercase 'o' was uppercase which is wrong.
+-> src folder -> store all functional component in here incl. the 'ImageToggleOnMouseOver'.
 -> ImageChangeOnMouseOver -> within the component, the extension: .jpg was missing on 2 of the paths.

 Now working and taken a screenshot of it.
 Comitted to my GitHub.

+3 - LEARNING HOW TO USE THE useEffect HOOK:

+It is very similar to componentDidMount, componentDidUpdate, and componentWillUnmount in React class components.
+0:20
+Can think of useEffect as a way to add side effects to a functional components.

+We often talk about Side effects of functional components as a bad thing? side effects === bad things?

+functional components can be free of side effects.
+This means if we call one with the same parameters over and over again, we'll get exactly the same results rturned.
+This is called a pure component.

+-> useEffect causes side effects to React functional components, after the component is first rendered a function associated with useEffect is executed.
+This is not always a bad things:
+Adding and removing DOM listeners is great example. useEffect is the perfect place to add them.
+When component go away we want to reomve these listeners, avoiding any potential resource leaks in our app.
+Pure component guarantees no side effect, non pure may also have none.

+The snytax for useEffect hook is:
+The first parameter must be a function.
+We return another function.
+To test do a console.log.
+The second parameter is an array that contains a list of dependencies for the component.
+If this is left out then the first parameter is executed both when the component is first rendered and then on every subsquent component update.
+If this arry is empty, then the function associated with useEffect as the first paramerer is only run once when the component is first rendered.
+If I want the component to be rendered based on certain conditions, I need to have all the values in this array that change or the values that the rendered output is dependent on.

+4 - Using useEffect, useRef and useState for Colourising on Scroll:

+Colourising on Scroll based on if the photos is in full view of the browser and allow for scrolling to trigger the calculation to determin that.

+We use onMouseOver and onMouseOut to assign events to the image tag.